kubescape/kubescape.io/docs/blog/posts/second-birthday/second-birthday.md

 # Happy second birthday, Kubescape!

 What do you get a piece of software for its second birthday?
-A brand new blog, of course!
+A brand-new blog, of course!
 And cake.
 More on the cake later.

 Kubescape is an open-source Kubernetes security platform that helps you identify and fix security risks, misconfigurations and vulnerabilities in your Kubernetes clusters.
 It is a powerful tool that can save you time and effort, and help you keep your Kubernetes deployments secure.